kasra-hosseini/obspyDMT/README.txt

 ---------
 GNU Lesser General Public License, Version 3 (LGPLv3)

-Copyright (c) 2012-2013 by:
+Copyright (c) 2012-2014 by:
     * Kasra Hosseini

 Overview
 --------
-obspyDMT (ObsPy Data Management Tool) is a command line tool for retrieving, processing and management of massive seismic data in a fully automatic way which could be run in serial or in parallel.
+obspyDMT (ObsPy Data Management Tool) is a command line tool for retrieving, processing and management of massive seismological data in a fully automatic way which could be run in serial or in parallel.
 Moreover, complementary processing and managing tools have been designed and introduced in addition to the obspyDMT options.